 Jake Gyllenhaal On Stage - Theater Credits, Bio and Tickets

-He made his stage debut in London's West End in a revival of Kenneth Lonergan's This Is Our Youth, which played a limited 8-week engagement at the Garrick Theatre in 2002.
+He made his stage debut in London's West End in a revival of Kenneth Lonergan's This Is Our Youth, which played a limited eight-week engagement at the Garrick Theatre in 2002.

 He made his Off-Broadway debut for Roundabout Theatre Company in Nick Payne's If There Is I Haven't Found It Yet, which played the Laura Pels Theatre from August through December 2012, resulting in his first Lucille Lortel and Drama League Award nominations.
-He would make his official Broadway debut for Manhattan Theatre Club in another piece by Nick Payne, as he starred alongside Ruth Wilson in Constellations at the Samuel J. Friedman Theatre from December 2014 to March 2015.
-And he would finally make his musical theater debut as Seymour in the New York City Center concert staging of Little Shop of Horrors in the summer of 2015.
-Gyllenhaal returned to New York City Center in October 2016 to star in a semi-staged production of Stephen Sondheim and James Lapine's Sunday in the Park with George, opposite Annaleigh Ashford, and thanks to great critical acclaim and popular demand, the production was granted a Broadway transfer, re-opening the Hudson Theatre for a limited run from February to April 2017.
+He would make his Broadway debut for Manhattan Theatre Club in another piece by Payne, as he starred alongside Ruth Wilson in Constellations at the Samuel J. Friedman Theatre from December 2014 to March 2015.
+He made his musical theatre debut as Seymour in the New York City Center concert staging of Little Shop of Horrors in the summer of 2015.
+Gyllenhaal returned to New York City Center in October 2016 to star in a semi-staged production of Stephen Sondheim and James Lapine's Sunday in the Park with George, opposite Annaleigh Ashford.
+Thanks to great critical acclaim and popular demand, the production was granted a Broadway transfer, reopening the Hudson Theatre for a limited run from February to April 2017.

-He returned to the New York stage for a third collaboration with playwright Nick Payne to star as Abe in Sea Wall / A Life (with Tom Sturridge starring as Sea Wall's Alex) at the Public Theater, which ran from January 1 to March 31, 2019, and transfered to Broadway's Hudson Theatre for a limited run from July 26 through September 29, 2019.
+He returned to the New York stage for a third collaboration with Payne to star as Abe in Sea Wall / A Life (with Tom Sturridge starring as Sea Wall's Alex) at The Public Theater, which ran from January 1 to March 31, 2019, and transfered to Broadway's Hudson Theatre for a limited run from July 26 through September 29, 2019.